connecticut-digital-services/connecticut-digital-services/src/pages/index.md

 quote:
   text: ' I will take the lead by investing in the first all-digital government, and reverse engineer every transaction from the taxpayer’s shoes.
 The entry point to Connecticut will be through its digital front door, a one-stop-shop for everything current and prospective citizens need from their government.
 We will be online, not in line.
 It won’t be done overnight, but let’s start today.'
   title: >-
-    A Digital Government Means Smart Solutions with Big Impact and Outstanding Customer Service.
+    A Digital Government Means Smart Solutions That Deliver Big Impact and Outstanding Customer Service
 principles:
   text: Our Guiding Principles
 ---